jon-xu/scSplit/README.md

    e.g. samtools view -S -b -q 10 -F 3844 processed.bam > filtered.bam

-   b) Remove duplicated reads based on UMI using tools like rmdup in UMI-tools.
+   b) If necessary, remove duplicated reads based on UMI using tools like rmdup in UMI-tools.

    c) Sort and index the BAM file, using sort, index commands in samtools.